-The OECD Antibribery Working Group is also focusing on enforcement as part of its Phase 4 monitoring of implementation of the OECD Anti-Bribery Convention by signatory countries.
+The OECD Antibribery Working Group is also focusing on enforcement as part of its 'Phase 4' monitoring of implementation of the OECD Anti-Bribery Convention by signatory countries.
 The OECD launched Phase 4 in 2016 and currently anticipates the review lasting through 2024.
-The Working Group's Phase 4 guide states that the review is focusing on: 'the progress made by Parties on weaknesses identified in previous evaluations; enforcement efforts and results; any issues raised by changes in the domestic legislation or institutional framework of the Parties' and 'good practices which have proved effective in combating foreign bribery and enhancing enforcement'.
+The Working Group's Phase 4 guide states that the review is focusing on: 'the progress made by Parties on weaknesses identified in previous evaluations; enforcement efforts and results; any issues raised by changes in the domestic legislation or institutional framework of the Parties' and 'good practices which have proved effective in combating foreign bribery and enhancing enforcement.'
 Each treaty member will be the subject of a written report during this phase of the Convention's monitoring.
-Phase 4 reports have already been issued for such countries as the United States, UK, Australia, Chile, France, Germany, Greece, Hungary, Japan, Korea, Mexico, the Netherlands, Norway and Switzerland.
-In a related development, the Working Group will have a new chair as of 2 January 2023, Daniëlle Goudriaan, who is currently the European Prosecutor for the Netherlands.
-She will replace Drago Kos, who has chaired the Working Group since 2014.
+Phase 4 reports have already been issued for such countries as the United States, UK, Australia, Chile, France, Germany, Greece, Hungary, Italy, Japan, Korea, Mexico, the Netherlands, Norway, Portugal and Switzerland.
+In a related development, the Working Group acquired a new chair on 2 January 2023 - Daniëlle Goudriaan, the former European Prosecutor for the

+Netherlands.
+She replaced Drago Kos, who chaired the Working Group starting in 2014.

-In November 2021, the OECD issued a long-awaited update of its Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions.
-The original Recommendation was published in 2009 and the document has been under review for several years.
-Among the new sections or areas of discussion of interest to compliance professionals are the following: recommendations related to raising awareness of and addressing the 'demand-side' of bribery; discussions on enhancing international cooperation and mutual legal assistance in investigations; recommendations on upgrading standards for protection of whistleblowers; discussions related to the interplay and potential hurdles created by data protection laws on investigations; issues in public procurement, including enhanced scrutiny by governments of compliance risks presented by contractors; standards for the use of non-trial resolutions (such as DPAs, NPAs, leniency agreements and the like) by OECD signatories; and recommendations on how enforcement authorities can incentivise corporate compliance.
+In November 2021, the OECD issued a long-awaited update of its Recommendation for Further Combating Bribery of Foreign Public Officials in International Business Transactions; the original Recommendation was published in 2009.
+Among the new sections or areas of discussion of interest to compliance professionals are the following: recommendations related to raising awareness of and addressing the 'demand-side' of bribery; discussions on enhancing international cooperation and mutual legal assistance in investigations; recommendations on upgrading standards for protection of whistle-blowers; discussions related to the interplay and potential hurdles created by data protection laws on investigations; issues in public procurement, including enhanced scrutiny by governments of compliance risks presented by contractors; standards for the use of 'non-trial resolutions' (such as DPAs, NPAs, 'leniency agreements' and the like) by OECD signatories; and recommendations on how enforcement authorities can incentivise corporate compliance

 Following the political declaration and related efforts resulting from the June 2021 UNGASS session, the conference of the UNCAC state parties held their ninth session in December 2021.
-Several "The IMF, as part of its 1997 Governance Policy, has long assessed and attempted to address governance issues."

-resulting resolutions focused on international cooperation (and will be discussed below).
-With regard to enforcement, Resolution 9/2 requested the United Nations Office on Drugs and Crime (UNODC) to provide assistance and undertake various actions including preparing a 'comprehensive report ... on the state of implementation of the Convention after the completion of the current review phase, taking into account information on gaps, challenges, obstacles, lessons learned and best practices in preventing and combating corruption, in international cooperation and in asset recovery since the Convention entered into force'.
-In addition, the conference authorised the convening of an 'intersessional meeting' of the state parties in September 2022.
-Among the agenda items for that meeting is a discussion of '[g]ood practices, gaps, challenges, obstacles and way forward in the achievement of the commitments contained in the section of the UNGASS political declaration on criminalization [of bribery and public corruption] and [related] law enforcement'.
+Several resulting resolutions focused on international cooperation (and will be discussed below).
+With regard to enforcement, Resolution 9/2 requested the United Nations Office on Drugs and Crime (UNODC) to provide assistance and undertake various actions including preparing a 'comprehensive report...on the state of implementation of the Convention after the completion of the current review phase, taking into account information on gaps, challenges, obstacles, lessons learned and best practices in preventing and combating corruption, in international cooperation and in asset recovery since the Convention entered into force.'
+Among other responses to the resolution, UNODC has developed and maintains on its website the 'Tools and Resources'